creativescala/creative-scala/src/pages/turtles/turtles.md

 val path = Turtle.draw(instructions)
 ```

-This creates a path---an `Image`---which we can then `draw` in the usual way giving the output in [@fig:turtles:square].
-This is not a very exciting image, but we can change color, line width, and so on in the usual way.
+This creates a path---an `Image`---which we can then `draw` in the usual way.
+This gives the output shown in [@fig:turtles:square].
+This is not a very exciting image, but we can change color, line width, and so on to create more interesting results.

 ![A square created via the turtle graphics system.](src/pages/turtles/square.pdf+svg){#fig:turtles:square}